Eberly Science Summer Undergraduate Research Experience Program

 Though all ECoS undergraduates are encouraged to apply, preference will be given to students:

-1) in their first and second year students or students who have changed campuses,
+- In their second and third year at University Park or students who have changed campuses,

-6) proposing to conduct research with Eberly College of Science faculty mentors.
+- Proposing to conduct research with Eberly College of Science faculty mentors ($500 support to ECoS faculty only).

 Because summer undergraduate research fellows must commit at least 40 hrs/wk to the training program, fellows are not permitted to engage in any activities that may interfere with program activities.